salaboy/from-monolith-to-k8s/workshop.md

 # Workshop

-During this workshop you will deploy a Cloud Native application, inspect it, change its configuration to use different services and play around with it to get familiar with Kubernetes and Cloud-Native tools that can help you to be more effective in your cloud journey.
+During this workshop you will deploy a Cloud-Native application, inspect it, change its configuration to use different services and play around with it to get familiar with Kubernetes and Cloud-Native tools that can help you to be more effective in your cloud journey.

 During this workshop you will be using GKE (Managed Kubernetes Engine inside Google Cloud) to deploy a complex application composed by multiple services.
 But none of the applications or tools used are tied in any way to Google infrastructure, meaning that you can run these steps in any other Kubernetes provider, as well as in an On-Prem Kubernetes installation.